Send the link below via email or IMCopy

 Notice the placement of the end

-Using the resource information previously, and the quotation below, create a sample entry in your "paper"
+Using the resource information previously, and the quotation below, how would this citation look?

 Short Quotes :